gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

-# GitLab Prometheus
+# Monitoring GitLab with Prometheus

 > **Notes:**
-> - Prometheus and the various exporters listed in this page are bundled in the
+> * Prometheus and the various exporters listed in this page are bundled in the
 >   Omnibus GitLab package.
 Check each exporter's documentation for the timeline
 >   they got added.
 For installations from source you will have to install them
 >   yourself.
 Over subsequent releases additional GitLab metrics will be captured.
-> - Prometheus services are on by default with GitLab 9.0.
+> * Prometheus services are on by default with GitLab 9.0.
-> - Prometheus and its exporters do not authenticate users, and will be available
+> * Prometheus and its exporters do not authenticate users, and will be available
 >  to anyone who can access them.

 [Prometheus] is a powerful time-series monitoring service, providing a flexible